MatthewLabasan/arl-project/README.md

 1. [Introduction](#introduction)

 # Introduction
-This project was developed to enhance research surveys.
+This project was developed to enhance research surveys. <br>
 _ARL Internship Project_: Application designed to automatically send emails once a week that are curated to a specific topic.

 Below are notes as I continue to work on this readme.